Brett-Kennedy/DataConsistencyChecker/README.md

 ### Noting the Patterns not Found

-DataConsistencyChecker performs enough tests that it's reasonably likely to find something of interest in any non-trivial dataset, and there is some meaning in the fact that it does not when it does not.
+DataConsistencyChecker performs sufficient tests that it's reasonably likely to find something of interest in any non-trivial dataset and, where it does not, there is real meaning in the fact that it does not -- this suggests a very consistent dataset.

 In general, what it does not flag can be of interest as well as what it does flag.
 For example, any rows with scores of zero may be reasonably considered to be very normal with respect to the dataset.
 As well, the tool provides interfaces to identify where patterns were not present.
 For example, if it may be expected that a column contains entirely positive values, then it is possible to see that it is not the case that it contains entirely positive values, or that it contains almost entirely positive values, with some exceptions.

 ## Synthetic Data
 The tool provides an API to generate synthetic data, which has been designed to provide columns that will be flagged by the tests, such that each test flags at least one column or set of columns.
 This may be useful for new users to help understand the tests, as they provide useful examples, and may be altered to determine when specifically the tests flag or do not flag patterns.
 The synthetic data is also used by the unit tests to help ensure consistent behaviour as the tests are expanded and improved.